Search for answers to questions:

 What’s the difference between developing and printing?

-Developing film is the process of taking a small roll of film (the little metal canister that goes in your camera), and developing it into a sheet of negatives (thin sheets of plastic with inverted images on them).
+Developing film is the process of taking a small roll of film (the little metal canister that goes in your camera), and developing it into a sheet of negatives (thin sheets of plastic with inverted images on them.
+Google “film negatives” for what this looks like).
 This is generally the first step in the analog process.
-First you shoot film, then have it developed, or you develop it yourself.
+First you shoot film, then you would have it developed, or you develop it yourself.

-Printing is the process of taking negatives (thin sheets of plastic with inverted images on them) and putting them into an enlarger to print onto a piece of photographic paper.
+Printing is the process of taking negatives (thin sheets of plastic with inverted images on them) and putting them into an enlarger which projects your negative onto photographic paper.
+You then run this paper through a series of chemicals to see an image appear.
 You can take this paper home and it will be an image of your choosing.
 This is the stereotypical scene you might see of a dark room with the red lights.
 In this room, you’ll see and smell the chemicals and the magic of making a print and taking it home.

 What’s the difference between film and negatives?